Live and study in the heart of Dublin. Participate in an internship, research project, or practicum to engage with the local community.

 There are several tracks on this program.
 Students on all tracks will take the core course, Engaging Ireland: Past, Present, & Future.
 This course will be front-loaded and will give context to the Irish culture through thematic topics such as religion, politics, education, diversity, economics, sports, literature, etc. The core course will involve study tours around Dublin and Ireland to bring the course content to life.

-Take classes at the Gaeity School of Acting with options such as Playwriting, Storytelling, Performance, and Irish Literature & Film.
-The courses will be taught by Irish professors, and will be designed for students studying abroad.
+Take classes alongside other study abroad students in areas such as creative arts, business, and history.
+The courses will be taught by local professors, and will be designed for students studying abroad.
 Course descriptions and syllabi can be found on the Full Course List page.
 Participating in an internship is also an option.

 This track will allow students to enroll directly at Dublin City University (DCU), a university located north of the city center, and spread out between a few smaller campuses.
 Notable subjects include Journalism, Education, and Kinesiology.
 You can search for classes offered on the DCU website.
 Participating in an internship is also an option.